ham-radio-software/D-Rats/README.md

  - investigate and fix some warnings

 2019-10 version 0.3.5
- - fix maps to use thunderforest maps with API key
+ - fix maps to use Thunderforest maps with API key
  - reorganized gps preferences

 2015-6-3  version 0.3.4alfa